BSc (Hons) (NFQ Level 8)

-Mathematics is a basic tool in all scientific subjects, economics, engineering, geography, computer science, banking, business, statistics, social science and in many other fields.
-In the past 100 years the growth of mathematics has been spectacular, stimulated not only by the needs of science, technology and commerce, but also by the intellectual challenges provided by the discipline itself.
+Mathematics is a basic tool in all scientific subjects such as economics, engineering, geography, computer science, banking, business, statistics, social science and in many other fields.
+In the past 100 years, the growth of mathematics has been spectacular, stimulated not only by the needs of science, technology and commerce, but also by the intellectual challenges provided by the discipline itself.
 The subject possesses a very large collection of problems – many still unresolved – that require highly challenging investigation and great ingenuity.

 Career & Graduate Study Opportunities

 Each year sees new applications of sophisticated mathematical models and procedures, using computers, in insurance and actuarial services, the stock market, banking and industry.
 Employers in all of these areas seek mathematics graduates.
 Our recent graduates have found work in diverse areas including:

 - Actuarial science

 - Coding and cryptography companies